 Refusing to Diagnose a World Champion

-During rotation calibration with 11 real figure skating videos, the system diagnosed Nathan Chen's textbook-perfect triple Axel as 'high under-rotation risk.'
+During rotation calibration with 11 real figure skating videos, the system diagnosed a world champion's textbook-perfect triple Axel as 'high under-rotation risk.'
 It was about to tell users that an Olympic gold medalist's signature jump was wrong.

 System tells a coach: 'Serious under-rotation risk.'
 About a world champion.
 Figure skating community is small -- one bad review spreads to every club.
 Product trust: zero before launch.